Thriving Youth Task Force

 Darien’s Thriving Youth Task Force convenes community organizations and members together to promote and empower positive youth development.

-Task Force members include a diverse group of 42 leaders from organizations serving youth in Darien including:
+Task Force members include a diverse group of more than 60 leaders from organizations serving youth in Darien including:

 - Darien’s Teen Center